Wrocław: Names and etymology

-The origin of the city's name remains a matter of debate.
+The origin of the city's name is debated.
 It was long believed that the city was named after Duke Vratislav I of Bohemia from the Czech Přemyslid dynasty, who was ruling between 915 and 921.
 This thesis is contradicted, however, by the fact that the Czechs only took control of the Wrocław gród around the year 945.

 The earliest recorded mentions of the city's name, found in Thietmar's Chronicle (Wrotizla, Wordisclavia, Wortizlania, Vaurtizlau), written around the year 1000, indicate the phonetic form of the original name of the city as Wrocisław, derived from the Old Polish given name Wrocisław/Warcisław.
 According to researchers, this was the name of the city's founder, whom Edmund Małachowicz identified as a duke from the Włost family of Niemcza.

 As a result of phonetic changes, the name was later shortened to Wrocław, first recorded in 1175 in the Latinized form Wrezlaw, and it became widespread in the 13th century.
 Also in the 12th century, a Czech-influenced and Latinized form, Vratislavia, began to appear.
 The city's first municipal seal was inscribed with Sigillum civitatis Wratislavie.

 By the 15th century, the Early New High German variations of the name, Breslau, first began to be used.
-Despite the noticeable differences in spelling, the numerous German forms were still based on the original West Slavic name of the city, with the -Vr- sound being replaced over time by -Br-, and the suffix -slav- replaced with -slau-.
+Despite the noticeable differences in spelling, the numerous German forms were still based on the original West Slavic name of the city, with the Vr- sound being replaced over time by Br-, and the suffix -slav replaced with -slau.
 These variations included Wrotizla, Vratizlau, Wratislau, Wrezlau, Breßlau or Bresslau among others.
 A Prussian description from 1819 mentions two names of the city – Polish and German – stating "Breslau (polnisch Wraclaw)".